Understanding Flybarless RC Helicopters:

 This is the basic principle of how all electronic flybars operate.

-As seen in the picture to the right of a typical early style flybarless sensor that has the 3 solid state gyros oriented within the sensor just as if 3 separate tail gyros were used to detect yaw (tail), pitch, & roll (head).
+As seen in the picture to the right of an early style flybarless sensor that has the 3 solid state gyros oriented within the sensor just as if 3 separate tail gyros were used to detect yaw (tail), pitch, & roll (head).

 The same cyclic pitch changes that the mechanical flybar would impart to the main rotor blades are now done by the two head gyro sensors that detect the pitch and roll attitude of the heli and then move the servos to tilt the swash to make the precise and quick cyclic changes.